 Buffets are very popular on board, probably due to the wide selection of food options they offer in a laid back and casual atmosphere.
 It is suggested to join the line and to make your choices fast, so you don’t hold up others waiting for their turn.
 And don’t forget to be careful with all those yummy cocktails!

 Mainly the attire on board is resort casual, but there might be occasions when the dress code becomes more formal.
 In the Main Dining Room and in some of the specialty restaurants the dress code is more formal in the evenings, and wearing a short for example is not accepted.
 If you prefer being simply casual, you can just check out the buffet restaurants and specialty restaurants that do not require a formal attire.
 It is a good idea to check you daily compass, it will give you a guide what is open when and also informs you about the suggested attire.

 Most of the cruise lines offer kids’ facilities on board, offering a selection of interesting and age specific activities and facilities to keep your bundle of joy entertained.
 Meltdowns and tantrums can happen, and everybody understands that.
 It is a good idea to pack the favorite blanket and soft toy to ease the situation if anything like this happens.
 On some cruise ships, there might be a curfew in place, as well as leaving the cruise ship unattended will be restricted to a certain age.

 On most of the cruise lines smoking is permitted only in designated areas on the open decks.
 Cruise ships with Cigar Lounges or Cigar Bars allow smoking there as well of course.
-Some of the lines permit smoking in the Casino.
 All public rooms are non-smoking.
 Smoking is also prohibited in cabins and on cabin balconies.